mjskay/metabayes/README.md

-# metajags: R Package for specifying JAGS models directly as R code rather than as embedded strings
+# metabayes: R Package for specifying JAGS models directly as R code rather than as embedded strings

 _Matthew Kay, University of Washington <mjskay@uw.edu>_